 Monoclonal Gammopathy of Undetermined Significance (MGUS)

-The incidence of MGUS increases with age, from 1% of people aged 25 yr to > 5% of people > 70 yr.
-MGUS may occur in association with other disorders (see Table: Classification of Plasma Cell Disorders), in which case M-proteins may be antibodies produced in large amounts in response to protracted antigenic stimuli.
+The incidence of monoclonal gammopathy of undetermined significance (MGUS) increases with age, from 1% of people aged 25 years to > 5% of people > 70 years.
+MGUS may occur in association with other disorders (see table Classification of Plasma Cell Disorders), in which case M-proteins (monoclonal immunoglobulin proteins, which may consist of both heavy and light chains or of only a light chain) may be antibodies produced in large amounts in response to protracted antigenic stimuli.

 MGUS usually is asymptomatic, but peripheral neuropathy can occur, and patients are at higher risk of enhanced bone loss and fractures.
 Although most cases are initially benign, up to 25% (1%/year) progress to myeloma or a related B-cell disorder, such as macroglobulinemia, amyloidosis or lymphoma.